eshadatta/exp-cite-page/README.md

 #### **run_all**:
 * Once the config and pid files are created, the user would need to do the following actions to begin file tracking.
 * If the user is depositing the content with Crossref, a yml file is needed for the script to generate the xml file.
+  > An example yml file is located [here](https://gitlab.com/crossref/labs/static-page-id-generator/-/raw/main/submission_workflow/submission_info.yml?ref_type=heads).
+Please download the file to the root of your website repository and change the values in quotes to fit the values you need to deposit the metadata.
+Deposit credentials will be needed to be set as environment variables to deposit the xml file to Crossref.
 * In the frontmatter of the markdown file of interest, add a frontmatter tag, `x-version` and the version of the file, so to initialize files that do not have tracking, do the following:
-  * `x-version: 0.0.0`.
-Here's an example frontmatter setup:
+  * Add this `x-version: 0.0.0` to the frontmatter.
+Here's an example frontmatter setup in yaml:
      ```
      subject:
       - 2023